Peripheral intravenous line - infants

 PIV - infants; Peripheral IV - infants; Peripheral line - infants; Peripheral line - neonatal

-A peripheral intravenous line (PIV) is a small, short, plastic tube, called a catheter.
+A peripheral intravenous line (PIV) is a tiny, short, flexible tube, called a catheter.
 A health care provider puts the PIV through the skin into a vein in the scalp, hand, arm, or foot.
+The PIV can be attached to longer tubing to give medicine or fluids through the vein.
 This article addresses PIVs in babies.

 WHY IS A PIV USED?